Insulation is an important component of a floor design and there are a number of factors which need to be taken into account.

 Jablite All-In-One System and Jablite NST (non structural topping) are lightweight, easy-to-install systems comprising of pre-stressed concrete beams and Jablite EPS insulation panels.

 An important benefit of Jablite Thermal Floor Systems are the speed of installation.

 A typical beam and block application would have beam and block 100mm depth, insulation between 150-300mm and screed 65-75, a total floor depth of between 325-475 which could require as many as three extra rows of brickwork.

-Designed to be laid between pre-cast concrete beams, Jablite TFS All-In-One and Structural Board provide a high thermal performance, meeting the requirements of Part L of the Building Regulations, with U-values as low as 0.10 (W/m²K).
+Designed to be laid between pre-cast concrete beams, Jablite TFS All-In-One provides a high thermal performance, meeting the requirements of Part L of the Building Regulations, with U-values as low as 0.10 (W/m²K).